imnadiarasheed/Machine-Learning/README.md

 Upload the python file.
 Import relevant libraries.
 Upload the dataset i.e., Stroke Prediction dataset.
-Give path of the dataset in cell 1.
+Give path of the dataset in cell.
 Run the file cell by cell.